ksudhanshu961/detect_and_organizer/README.md

 **Supported Browsers:   Google Chrome, Brave, Chromium**

 **You don't need to run this app again & again to arrange your files.
-Just Setup it with simple steps given below**
+Just Setup it with simple steps given below.**

 # To setup it, follow the steps given below: